zackstout/beatles-songwriting/README.md

 #### 'v or V'? - the dominant dilemma

 - If we follow the diatonic rules, the v in a minor key is minor, not major.
 So (how) do we get the dominant sound?
-- Usually, we break the rules and use the V7.
+- Usually, we "break the rules" and use the V7.
 - 🎵 Things we said today: Am-Em7

 #### Breaking the diatonic minor rules - the 'borrowed V7'